ad-si/Transity/readme.md

 [this explanation]:
   http://simplerestaurantaccounting.com/debit-and-credit-accounting-terminology-is-confusing

-For example you get 50 € from your Mum and buy some Food.
+For example you get 50 € from your mum and buy some food for 20 €.

 ```txt
 Account | Debit   | Credit